-The manufacturer of the spare part is normally not required to comply with Directive 94/9/EC unless the spare part is equipment, component or protective system as defined by the Directive.
+The manufacturer of the spare part is normally not required to comply with Directive 2014/34/EU unless the spare part is equipment, component or protective system as defined by the Directive.
 If so, all obligations laid down in the Directive have to be fulfilled.

-If the manufacturer of the original spare part offers a new, different one in its place (due to technical progress, discontinued production of the old part, etc.), and it is used for the repair, the repaired product (as long as no substantial modification of the repaired product takes place) does not need to be brought into conformity at this time with Directive 94/9/EC as the repaired product is already in service.
+If the manufacturer of the original spare part offers a new, different one in its place (due to technical progress, discontinued production of the old part, etc.), and it is used for the repair, the repaired product (as long as no substantial modification of the repaired product takes place) does not need to be brought into conformity at this time with Directive 2014/34/EU as the repaired product is already in service.

-The responsibility of choosing the right spare part lies with the owner of the product.
+The responsibility of choosing the right spare part lies with the user of the product.
+See Appendix 1 of Europump Guideline Part II.